pjavier98/tor-file-transfer-project/documentation.md

 Commands that can be executed by the clients:
 ```
   >> show
-  Lists all files the server has
+  Lists all files the server has.
 *-------------------------------------------------------------------------*
   >> search <filename>
   List all files containing the specified substring (.pdf, .mp4)
 *-------------------------------------------------------------------------*
   >> upload <filename>
-  Upload a user field to the server
+  Upload an user file to the server.
 *-------------------------------------------------------------------------*
   >> download <filename>
-  Download a file from the server
+  Download a file from the server.
 *-------------------------------------------------------------------------*
   >> exit
-  Communicates to server that will disconnect and terminates its connection
+  Communicates to server that will disconnect and terminates its connection.
 ```